 The second is so-called rare or unusual colors.
-There are several genetic reasons a Rottweiler might have a coat color other than what is described in the official Rottweiler breed standard.
+Several genetic reasons a Rottweiler might have a coat color other than what is described in the official Rottweiler breed standard.

-It is important to learn as much as you can about why a Rottweiler has an unusual coat color before you commit to a lifetime of care.
+It is important to learn as much as possible about why a Rottweiler has an unusual coat color before committing to a lifetime of care.

 See a Rottweiler Puppy With White Markings

-There is a lot of controversies today surrounding unusual, unique, or rare Rottweiler colors.
+There are a lot of controversies today surrounding unusual, unique, or rare Rottweiler colors.
 White colors on a Rottweiler have been singled out for special critique.

 However, as this YouTube video points out, the Rottweiler breed does include genes that can produce white spots on the Rottweiler dog’s chest.